croxton/ee_zen_garden/README.md

 		└─ your_vendor_name
 		   └─ your_solution_name
 			  └─ README.md
+			  └─ config
 			  └─ templates

-7. Edit `/system/expressionengine/config/config.php` and add the full path to the templates directory of your solution:
+7. Edit `/system/user/config/config.php` and add this rule:

 		$conf['save_tmpl_files'] = "y";

-		$conf['tmpl_file_basepath'] = $_SERVER['DOCUMENT_ROOT'] . "/vendors/your_vendor_name/your_solution_name/templates";
+8: Optional: create a symlink to the templates folder in your vendor directory from EE's default template location, e.g:

+	ln -s ~/Sites/ee_zen_garden/vendors/[your vendor name]/[your solution name]/templates ~/Sites/ee_zen_garden/system/user/templates

+	If you need to change the symlink: ln -nfs ~/path/to/the/new/location ~/Sites/ee_zen_garden/system/user/templates

+If you don't want to do this, you'll need to put your templates directly in the `/system/user/templates` folder and copy them to your vendor template folder when you make changes.

-8. Now it's time to create your solution: in the `assets` directory you will find the project that you are going to build: a simple blog adapted from the open-source ['Cool Blog' bootstrap theme](http://startbootstrap.com/template-overviews/clean-blog) by [startbootstrap.com](http://startbootstrap.com/).
+9. Now it's time to create your solution: in the `assets` directory you will find the project that you are going to build: a simple blog adapted from the open-source ['Cool Blog' bootstrap theme](http://startbootstrap.com/template-overviews/clean-blog) by [startbootstrap.com](http://startbootstrap.com/).

 	The HTML files can be found in the `assets/html` directory:
 	* `index.html` - blog post listing